honeysa18/KneeGuard/README.md

 * Custom 3D-Printed Knee Brace
 * Real-Time Web Monitoring Application

-Sensor data is collected directly from the knee brace, processed by the ESP32, and transmitted wirelessly to a web application that visualizes knee movement and vibration patterns.
+Sensor data is collected directly from the knee brace, processed by the ESP32, and transmitted wirelessly to a web application that quantifies knee movement and vibration patterns.
 The system alerts users whenever abnormal patellar vibrations or unsafe knee movements are detected.

 ---